leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Because I used to play badminton in the previous days and have scoured the tournament website a lot for keeping track of matches I thought it would be fun to use that as a base for this case.
-It would have saved me a lot of time then if I had a web scraper doing all the searching for me.
+It would have saved me a lot of time then if I had a web scraper doing all the searching for me 😃.

 Recently sport betting is becoming legal in the united stated.
 Imagine that you are the owner of